Cornell-MAE-UG/fa25-portfolio-lolagc63/_projects/2025-linear-actuator-part-two.md

 image: /assets/images/linear_act.png
 ---

+**Project goal:**
+ Choose a beam design (cross-section, material) such that uts vertical deflection is below 2% of its length and is the most mass-efficient possible

+ ---

 ## Overview / assumptions
 1. Geometry used: selected configuration L = 1.20m, tip height y_tip = 0.50m
 2. Beam modeled as an Euler-Bernoulli beam